a-hubbard/vivax_microhap/results/notebooks/diversity.md

   mutate(nuc_div = map_dbl(hap, pegas::nuc.div, pairwise.deletion = TRUE)) %>%
   select(-hap)
 nuc_div_res %>%
-  ggplot(mapping = aes(x = target, y = nuc_div)) +
+  ggplot(mapping = aes(x = locus, y = nuc_div)) +
   geom_col() +
-  labs(x = "Target", y = "Nucleotide Diversity") +
+  labs(x = "Locus", y = "Nucleotide Diversity") +
   theme(axis.text.x = element_text(angle = 90, hjust = 1))
 ```

 <img src="/users/ahubba16/projects/vivax_microhap/results/notebooks/diversity_files/figure-gfm/unnamed-chunk-1-1.png" width="100%" />

-This bar plot shows the nucleotide diversity for each marker.
-There is
+This bar plot shows the nucleotide diversity for each locus There is
-considerable variability in the diversity of these markers, and a number
+considerable variability in the diversity of these loci, and a number
 don’t have any segregating sites, leading to a diversity of 0.

 # Genotype Accumulation Curve

 A genotype accumulation curve was calculated to assess whether there are
-sufficient markers in the dataset to distinguish individual samples.
+sufficient loci in the dataset to distinguish individual samples.

 First, loci with only one allele were filtered out of the dataset: